al-ameen-dev/Console-Applications/InterviewPanel/README.md

 - Select the appropriate option based on your role and follow the prompts to enter your credentials.
 - Ensure that you enter valid inputs as per the specified requirements for username/email and password.
 - Upon successful login, you will gain access to the respective functionalities based on your role within the interview management system.
+## Dependencies:
+This project requires the jackson java to store the data as json format in local file system.
+JSON file storage is used as data base for this application.
+We can download the jar files from the **Maven Central Repository**.
 ## Contributing:
 Contributions to the Interview Panel Application are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute enhancements, feel free to open an issue or submit a pull request on the GitHub repository.